AstraBert/proteinviz/README.md

 The model predicts the positions of the amino-acids and its predictions get turned into a PDB file (Protein DataBase format).
 This file contains lots of stereochemical and positional metadata related to amino-acids and their atoms, instructing visualization servers on how the protein should be represented.

-The protein is then visualized through a complex interaction leveraging _biopandas_ (to read the PDB file), _plotly_ and _graphein_ to actually build the image (which is indeed a backbone structure representation) and _PIL_ to show it.

-Finally, the 3D representation of the molecule is written to an HTML object that gets displayed on your browser, directly.
+The protein is then visualized at an amino-acidic level thanks to [gradio_molecule3d](https://pypi.org/project/gradio-molecule3d/) component by [Simon Dürr](https://simonduerr.eu/).
+The tertiary structure 3D representation of the molecule is instead written to an HTML object that gets displayed on your browser, directly.
+Both these things are accomplished thanks to 3Dmol.js (more at [Citations](#citations))

 ![example_play](./imgs/example_play.gif)